Ada-Developers-Academy/core-unit-2/api-3-database-models-read/models-setup.md

 * title: Models Setup
 ##### !question

-Select all of the options below which could help us troubleshoot if we have an issue connecting to our database
+Select all of the options below which could help us troubleshoot if we have an issue connecting to our database.

 ##### !end-question
 ##### !options

-* Run the app and try to make a request to a route
-* Check that the database exists locally using `psql`
-* Check that the database connection string doesn’t have typos
-* Check that `app.config['SQLALCHEMY_TRACK_MODIFICATIONS']` is set to False
-* Check that we are setting `app.config['SQLALCHEMY_DATABASE_URI']` in `__init__.py`
+a| Check that the database exists locally using `psql` b| Check that the database connection string doesn’t have typos c| Check that `app.config['SQLALCHEMY_TRACK_MODIFICATIONS']` is set to False d| Check that we are setting `app.config['SQLALCHEMY_DATABASE_URI']` in `__init__.py`

 ##### !end-options
 ##### !answer

-* Check that the database exists locally using `psql`
-* Check that the database connection string doesn’t have typos
-* Check that we are setting `app.config['SQLALCHEMY_DATABASE_URI']` in `__init__.py`
+a| Check that the database exists locally using `psql` b| Check that the database connection string doesn’t have typos d| Check that we are setting `app.config['SQLALCHEMY_DATABASE_URI']` in `__init__.py`

 ##### !end-answer
 ##### !explanation

-* Run the app and try to make a request to a route - If the database connection can't be found, often the app will not compile so we cannot use this option.
-* Check that the database exists locally using `psql` - We should check if the database exists and create one if it is not present.
+a| Check that the database exists locally using `psql` - We should check if the database exists and create one if it is not present.

-* Check that the database connection string doesn’t have typos - If we misspell any part of the connection string, we will not be able to connect to the database.
+b| Check that the database connection string doesn’t have typos - If we misspell any part of the connection string, we will not be able to connect to the database.

-* Check that app.config['SQLALCHEMY_TRACK_MODIFICATIONS'] is set to False - This setting doesn't affect our ability to reach the database
+c| Check that app.config['SQLALCHEMY_TRACK_MODIFICATIONS'] is set to False - This setting doesn't affect our ability to reach the database

-* Check that we are setting app.config['SQLALCHEMY_DATABASE_URI'] in `__init__.py` - We need to give this dictionary key the value of our database connection string for Flask to know where the database is.
+d| Check that we are setting app.config['SQLALCHEMY_DATABASE_URI'] in `__init__.py` - We need to give this dictionary key the value of our database connection string for Flask to know where the database is.

 ##### !end-explanation
 ### !end-challenge